cortex-lab/phy/design/merge-view-workflow.md

   navigated, filtered, sorted, or used as a drag source or target;
 - Similarity View remains enabled and remains calculated relative to the blue reference; and
-- the effective selection, graphical displays, and cluster colors are unchanged.
+- the effective selection and graphical displays initially remain unchanged.

 Staged clusters are not offered again as active Similarity candidates while they remain in Merge View.